Gonzalo Higuaín: Early life

 "Ronaldo, the Brazilian one, was the best at everything.
 He is the only player who I have watched on video and tried to imitate, but it's very hard".

 — Higuaín on his idol growing up, Brazil striker Ronaldo.

 Higuaín was born on 10 December 1987 in Brest, France, the son of the Argentine footballer Jorge Higuaín, who was then playing for Stade Brestois 29.
 He is of Basque-French descent through his grandfather.
 He left France at the age of ten months and does not speak French, but retains French citizenship.
 He successfully applied for Argentine nationality in January 2007.

-Higuaín has two elder brothers, Nicolas and Federico, the latter of whom also played as a professional footballer, and one younger brother, Lautaro.
+Higuaín has two elder brothers, Nicolás, his agent during his career, and Federico, who also played as a professional footballer, and one younger brother, Lautaro.

 Club career

 River Plate

 Higuaín started playing in the youth teams and made his debut with River Plate in a 2–1 defeat against Gimnasia y Esgrima (LP) on 29 May 2005.
 On 12 February 2006, he scored his first league goal in a 3–1 victory over Banfield.
 Higuaín ended the 2005–06 season with 5 goals in 12 appearances.

 Following his brace in the Superclásico derby against Boca Juniors on 8 October 2006, River Plate manager Daniel Passarella declared that Higuaín had an "enormous future" and was "destined for superstardom".
 By the end of that season, he scored 10 goals in 17 league matches.